Blog > A Guide for Arborist Service

 Q1: How often should I inspect my trees for hazards?

-A: It's recommended to visually inspect your trees at least twice a year and always after storms and severe weather.
+A: It's recommended to visually inspect your trees at least twice a year and always after storms or severe weather.

 Q2: Can I prune my trees myself?